Laura Helmuth: Writer and editor

 Helmuth began her writing career as a staff reporter and editor for Science magazine, from 1999 to 2004.
 She then became a Science Editor at Smithsonian Magazine, where she remained from 2004 to 2012 before becoming the Science and Health editor at the online magazine Slate.
 On April 28, 2016, Helmuth was appointed The Washington Post's editor of Health, Science and Environment, where she initiated a Post series called "Medical Mysteries."

 On April 13, 2020, Helmuth became the ninth overall editor-in-chief of Scientific American, succeeding Mariette DiChristina.

 Helmuth has written about and lectured on combatting "misinformation through science journalism."
 She has stated that, in science journalism, it has started to be recognized that "there are not always two sides to every story."
 She offered the example of evolution, in relation to which she said, "we don’t quote creationists,” while she added that “with climate change, you can disagree about what to do about [it], but the science of it is completely, comprehensively proven.”
-While at the Washington Post, she oversaw the development of a video series called "The Vaccine Project," written by Anna Rothschild and Brian Monroe, to address vaccine hesitancy.
+While at the Washington Post, she oversaw the development of a video series called The Vaccine Project, written by Anna Rothschild and Brian Monroe, to address vaccine hesitancy.

-After the coronovirus pandemic broke, Hellmuth developed, in 2020, a tip sheet for journalists covering the pandemic, noting that "repetition makes misinformation feel more true."
+In 2020, after the coronovirus pandemic erupted, Helmuth developed a tip sheet to help journalists cover it.
+She explained that "repetition makes misinformation feel more true."

-Presidential endorsement
+Presidential endorsements

-In September 2020, Scientific American announced its endorsement of Senator Joe Biden for the 2020 presidential election, breaking, as the media noted, a 175-year tradition of never having endorsed a presidential candidate.